BlairBowen/Knowball/design/diagrams/diagram-description.md

 ## Key

-- Stick figure: The player
-- Vertical, rounded rectangle - This represents a process layer
-- Horizontal, sharp rectange - A single step of the process
+- Dotted line = Frontend/Backend divider
-- Solid arrow - Indicates flow of data
+- Arrow = Data flow
+- Stick figure = Player
+- Rectangle = Process
+- Ellipse = Entity
+- Rounded rectangle = Cluster of processes and entities
-- Cylinder - Database
+- Cylinder = Data

 ## Frontend Layer
 This layer defines how the user will interact with the Knowball game.